-At this point you have created a project called Hello2.uv2 consisting of a C source file called Hello2.c and an assembler file called Startup.a51.
+At this point you have created a project called Hello2.uv2 consisting of a C source file called Hello2.c, a library called Serinit.lib and an assembler file called Startup.a51.

 3.8.2 Modifying the Example Source

 - Double-click the file Hello2.c from within the project window. - Use the editor to modify the printf command: